When was 100+ Women Who Care Northern Virginia created?

 Three organizations will be selected in a random drawing.
 The nominating member will be asked to give a short five-minute presentation as to why the organization should receive the donation and then participate in a five-minute Q&A session.

-Members are NOT to use the 100 WWC NoVa social media channels in an attempt to raise money or awareness for their cause.
+Members are NOT to use the 100 WWC NoVa or 100 WWC LoCo social media channels in an attempt to raise money or awareness for their cause.
 Doing so will result in the immediate deletion of your posts and immediate removal from the social media pages.

 What if I cannot attend a meeting?